 Sunday, July 23, 2023

-Let's explore card 63 Communion from the Egipcios Kier Tarot deck.
-In the central image, we see a couple seated on ornate chairs.
-Both individuals have their feet firmly planted on the floor.
-The wife lovingly embraces her husband, her right arm encircling him, reminiscent of the sheltering wings of Isis, and rests her hand on his shoulder.
-She is bare breasted, adorned with a sheer sarong and a beautiful necklace.
+Card 63, Communion, from the Egipcios Kier Tarot deck, depicts a couple seated on ornate chairs.
+Their feet are firmly planted on the floor, symbolizing stability.
+The wife lovingly embraces her husband, her right arm around him like the sheltering wings of Isis, with her hand resting on his shoulder.
+She is bare-breasted, adorned with a sheer sarong and a beautiful necklace.
 Her ornate wig features a dangling lotus flower emitting a pleasant fragrance.
-Her husband wears a shorter wig, an elaborate necklace, and a knee-length green tunic.
-He holds a lotus fan in his hand, gently shooing away flies.
+Her husband, in a shorter wig and elaborate necklace, wears a knee-length green tunic and holds a lotus fan to gently shoo away flies.

-At first glance, the profile style of Egyptian art might make it seem like the woman is seated behind her husband, but the fact that her arm is around him signifies their equality.
-Both wear lotus symbols, representing luxury and abundance.
-They may be not only partners in their family life but also in their business endeavors.
-The harmonious contrast between his green clothing and her orange clothing distinguishes them as separate individuals while suggesting harmony between them.
+The profile style of Egyptian art might make it seem like the woman is seated behind her husband, but her arm is around him signifies their loving and equal partnership.
+Each holds or wears a lotus, symbolizing luxury and abundance.
+Their union makes them strong and wealthy, suggesting they might be partners not only in their family life but also in their business endeavors.
+The contrast between his green clothing and her orange clothing highlights their individuality while indicating the harmony of their mutual reliance.

-In the title field, we find the astrological symbol for Mars, the Roman letter 'H,' and the number Nine, which in Pythagorean mysticism, signifies the end of one cycle in the beginning of another.
-Other systems of numerology connect Nine to pain or sadness, but sometimes to happiness, as in “Cloud Nine.”
+In the title field, we see the astrological symbol for Mars, the Latin letter 'H,' and the number Nine.
+In Pythagorean mysticism, the number nine signifies the end of one cycle in the beginning of another.
+Other numerology systems link nine to pain or sadness, but also to happiness, as in “Cloud Nine.”
+The couple portrayed on the card support each other through individual or collective pains and difficulties; they are never alone.

-Through the card of Communion, we are invited to embrace the essence of joy, peace, and love.
-It reminds us of the contentment that comes from harmonious relationships and the virtues we uphold within our families.
+The Communion card invites us to embrace joy, peace, and love, reminding us of the contentment found in harmonious relationships and the virtues we uphold within our families.
 Whether upright or reversed, this card encourages us to explore the dynamics of connection and seek harmony in those connections.

 No comments: